Connect components with different interfaces

 RateTransitionto reconcile different sample time rates for reference models.
 When output interfaces are undefined, you can use input interfaces in bus creation mode to author owned output interfaces as you work.

-To merge multiple signal or message lines for software architecture models:
+To merge multiple message lines for architecture models and multiple signal or message lines for software architecture models:

 When used for structural interface adaptations, the Adapter block uses bus element ports internally and, subsequently, only supports virtual buses.